Re: [xsl] Copy results

 the optimal way to place result-document output in two locations.
 So

-that actually would impact scaling or robustness.
+propose that actually would impact scaling or robustness.

 However, I can think of one or two possible issues.
 XSLT garbage

-be unhappy.
+unaware of.
 I'd expect it to be fine, but it seems reasonable to ask.

 There may be error handling issues that people have encountered